josgoo/Halite/README.md

-# Introduction - Team 677's Agent
+# Introduction - Team 677
 This writeup details the implementation of the 29<sup>th</sup> place (out of 1139 teams) Halite IV agent and the learnings of the team that wrote it.
 For those who do not know, [Halite IV](https://www.kaggle.com/c/halite/overview) is a resource management game created by Two Sigma where you control a fleet of ships attempting to collect as much halite as possible.
 An example game can be seen here:

 <div align="center">